Massachusetts Water Resources Authority

-The Massachusetts Water Resources Authority (MWRA) is a public authority in the Commonwealth of Massachusetts that provides wholesale drinking water and sewage services to certain municipalities and industrial users in the state, primarily in the Boston area.
+The Massachusetts Water Resources Authority (MWRA) is a public authority in the Commonwealth of Massachusetts that provides wholesale drinking water and sewage services to 3.1 million people in sixty-one municipalities and more than 5,500 large industrial users in the eastern and central parts of the state, primarily in the Boston area.

 The authority receives water from the Quabbin and Wachusett Reservoirs and the Ware River in central and western Massachusetts.
-For sewage, it operates an effluent tunnel in Boston Harbor for treated sewage as well as a treatment center on Deer Island at the mouth of the harbor, among other properties.
+For sewage, it operates a large treatment center on Deer Island at the mouth of Boston Harbor, among other properties.

 The modern MWRA was created in 1985 after being split from the Metropolitan District Commission.
 It gained the ability to raise its own revenues and issues its own bonds.
 The Department of Conservation and Recreation is the successor to the MDC, and still maintains the watershed lands.